 We know how much you juggle multiple priorities everyday.
 It was important to us to design a program that would fit comfortably into your busy schedule.
 Classes are held once a week, during the day, for five semesters.
 You'll be part of a cohort, which means that you'll study, from start-to-finish, with the same group of professional nurses.
 Cohort learning groups have proven to be very effective for adult learners; they create a community of professionals who can study together, provide support, discuss common on-the-job problems, and offer networking opportunities.

 More Hands-On Experience

-  Extensive clinical immersion allows students to apply skills acquired in the course work and to collaborate with faculty on a focused clinical project concentrating on the leading health indicators, national priority areas and/or national patient safety goals.
-As Curry College has agreements with many clinical agencies, you have a choice of clinical sites.
-You may perform your clinical hours in agencies where you have primary employment.
-The clinical immersion includes 300 clinical hours.
+Extensive clinical immersion allows students to apply skills acquired in the course work and to collaborate with faculty on a focused clinical project concentrating on the leading health indicators, national priority areas, and/or national patient safety goals.
+The clinical practice component requires 300 hours.

 Putting It All Together

 At Curry College, we believe in the importance of synthesizing your learning.
-Our CNL program culminates in a capstone course.
-In the capstone seminar you will discuss and present a clinical project based on a problem you have identified, examined and explored throughout the curriculum; this will result in a publishable paper.
-The capstone enables you to integrate all levels of learning to demonstrate your knowledge and launch your CNL career.
+Our MSN program culminates in a capstone course.
+In the capstone seminar, you will discuss and present a clinical project based on a problem you have identified, examined, and explored throughout the curriculum.
+Many of our MSN graduates have been selected to showcase their capstone clinical projects, locally and at the national level, through poster and /or podium presentations.
+The capstone enables you to integrate all levels of learning to demonstrate your knowledge and launch your career.